FAQ

 • What about this beet mixture I’ve heard about?

 If beet juice finds its way into streams, it can be harmful to aquatic ecosystems, attracting unwanted bacteria.
-Road Guard Plus™ has been proven to be less toxic than beet by-product mixtures.
+Road Guard Eco-Plus/Road Guard Plus™ has been proven to be less toxic than beet by-product mixtures.